ywssng/ywssng.github.io/content/authors/admin/_index.md

 <div class="prose prose-slate lg:prose-xl dark:prose-invert mb-6">
     <p>I am a Ph.D. student at the Dept. of Physics, <a href="https://www.kaist.ac.kr/en/">KAIST</a>, advised by Prof. <a href="https://stat.kaist.ac.kr/">Hawoong Jeong</a>.
 Currently, I have my interests in the latest advances in AI from a physicist's perspective. <br><br>
     My work focuses on the interdisciplinary field of physics and AI.
-Specifically, my research aims to solve the problems in physics with the help of AI, and vice versa, to understand the behavior and functions of AI through the lens of physics. <br><br>
+Specifically, my research aims to understand the behavior and functions of AI through the lens of physics, and vice versa, to solve the problems in physics & complex systems with the help of AI. <br><br>
     I also enjoy brewing myself a good cup of coffee ☕️, working out at the gym 🏋️, and playing the violin 🎻.</p>
 </div>